-Many people may not be able to keep pets due to schedule, living situation, or both, but perhaps you’ve wanted to “borrow” a dog for the day, to take for a hike, a walk in the park, or just a snuggle buddy!
+Many people may not be able to keep pets due to schedule, living situation, or both, but perhaps you’ve wanted to “borrow” a dog for the day, to take for a hike, a walk in the park, or just to hang out with!
 Borrow one of our APS dogs for a night, a weekend, or just a few hours!

 A 2017 study from Arizona State University found that “Sleepover Programs” and similar foster programs, wherein animals can leave the shelter even just for a day or two, lowered stress levels.
 Lisa Gunter, a doctoral candidate studying behavioral neuroscience at the Canine Science Collaboratory in the Department of Psychology, began the project:

 Anecdotally, people who took a dog home for a sleepover reported that after the dog settled down, it would immediately go for a long sleep.

 “Is sleep potentially a component to their welfare?”
 Gunter said.
 “Getting good, uninterrupted sleep could benefit them as well.
 That could be one mechanism by which we’re seeing this reduction in cortisol.
 The dogs are getting a good night’s sleep.
 That’s something they can’t get at the shelter because they have a lot of noisy neighbors.”

 Dogs are selected by shelter staff, giving priority to those that are most in need, and taking into consideration the location and activities you have planned for your day foster.